javfdez/Libft/README.md

 # Functions

-The next table shows the different functions contained within the [src/](https://github.com/Javiff8/Libft/tree/master/src) directory of this repository.
+The next table shows the different functions contained within the [src/](https://github.com/Javiff8/Libft/tree/master/src) directory of this repository with a small description of their behaviour and their prototype.

 |Function                  |Description     |Prototype                                                               |
 |--------------------------|----------------|------------------------------------------------------------------------|